 Every exporter is required to register on the E-Invoicing portal - Invoice Registration Portal (IRP).
 At the time of registration on the IRP. as an exporter, the taxpayer has to select the type of exports (such as regular export, deemed export, supplies from SEZ unit or SEZ developer).

 E-Invoicing applies to all B2B supplies made to registered persons.
-Supplies to SEZs (with/without payment of GST), Exports (with/without payment of GST), Deemed Exports, by the notified class of taxpayers are also covered under e-Invoicing.
-As on today, e-Invoicing applies to taxpayers having an annual turnover of over INR 500 crores.
+Supplies to SEZs (with/without payment of GST), E Invoicing for Exports (with/without payment of GST), Deemed Exports, by the notified class of taxpayers are also covered under e-Invoicing.
+As on today, e-Invoice for export applies to taxpayers having an annual turnover of over INR 500 crores.
 However, a recent notification expressly excludes SEZ units.